Range Checker

 For this to work as a range-check we need to enforce a few constraints on this column:

-- Value in the first row must be .
+- The value in the first row must be .

-- Value in the last row must be .
+- The value in the last row must be .

 Denoting as the value of column in the current row, and as the value of column in the next row, we can enforce the last condition as follows: